Since you’re searching for a hack squat alternative, I’ll assume a few things are true about you.

 The safety squat bar has cambered ends and two handles with a pad on each one.
 There’s also a pad where the bar rests across your shoulders.

 Because you maintain more of an upright torso, the safety bar squat is easier on the lower back than traditional back squats .

 Barbell Hack Squat

-If you don’t have access to a squat rack, the barbell hack squat also serves as an effective alternative to hack squats done on a machine.
+If you don’t have access to a power rack, the barbell hack squat also serves as an effective replacement for hack squats done on a machine.

 On the upside, this exercise requires very little in the way of equipment.

-All it takes is a barbell and some plates.
-You don’t need a squat rack, leg press or hack squat machine, which makes it ideal if you’re training at home in a spare room or garage gym.
+All it takes is a barbell and some weight plates.
+This makes it ideal if you’re training at home in a spare room or garage gym.

 And if you get stuck at the bottom of a rep, you can just let go of the weight.